baaaaaapy/baaaaaapy/README.md

 <p align="center">
-<h2>Alooo</h2>
+<h2>Sup Nerds</h2>
-<p align="center">Im arrdev, bappy, arrendev, and anything else you can think of.
+<p>Hello, Im Bappy.
 I code as a hobby, and hope to be a fullstack developer one day.
 I currently code in Javascript but would like to expand on that.
 Ive made an <a href="https://www.npmjs.com/package/@arrdev/cli-tools">NPM Package</a>, and have messed with other projects.</p>

 <p align="center">